umairx25/ProTranslate/README.md

 # ProTranslate Application

-ProTranslate is a simple translation application built using Python and the Tkinter library.
-This application allows users to translate text from one language to another, utilize speech recognition for input, and even generate audio output of the translated text.
-It also features a fun fact feature associated with selected languages.
+ProTranslate is a simple translation application utilising Python and the Tkinter library.
+This application allows users to translate text from one language to another, utilize speech recognition for input, and even generate audio output of the translated text through a simple, easy-to-use UI.

 ## Table of Contents